maurelio79/bash/README.md

 bash
 ====

-Just a collection of bash script
+Just a collection of bash script.

+Every directory inside this repository is a script for bash.